MANUS Core 2.1 | Step By Step

 Frame Backwards: Allows you to go back one frame at a time.

-Play: Will toggle playback of a recording.
+Play: Will start and stop playback of the current recording.

 Frame Forwards: Allows you to go forward one frame at a time.

-Stop: Stops recording or playback
+Stop: Stops recording or playback and goes to the in-point.

 Framerate: Lets you select the playback framerate to 24, 25, 30, 48, 60, 90 or 120 frames per second (fps).